tsp1399/5-Core-Organisational-Structure/5 Core Team Structure.md

 #### The Catalyst for Change

 The accounting profession stands at the threshold of its most exciting transformation since the advent of computerized spreadsheets.
-The emergence of AI isn't just adding new tools to our arsenal – it's giving us the opportunity to fundamentally reimagine how tax firms operate.
+The emergence of AI isn't just adding new tools to our arsenal—it’s giving us the opportunity to fundamentally reimagine how tax firms operate.
 Just as the introduction of computers transformed how we work with financial information, AI enables us to rebuild our organizational architecture from first principles.

 ---